- BS, Food Nutrition & Dietetics - Illinois State University, Normal

 - Certified Specialist in Oncology Nutrition

 Registered and licensed dietitian Julia Fechtner makes it clear what she loves most about working at Cancer Treatment Centers of America® (CTCA)—caring for patients.
 “I learned very early in my career patient care was my passion, especially in oncology," she says.
 "It is such a rewarding experience to offer help and guidance to patients in such a stressful time in their lives.
-I enjoy being able to support patients through their treatment, and I truly cherish the relationships I have developed with patients.”
+I enjoy being able to support patients through their treatment, and I truly cherish the relationships I have developed with them.”

 Since July 2006, Fechtner has been a member of the nutrition metabolic support team at our Illinois hospital.
 She works side-by-side with Drs.
 Redei and Abutalib, helping to care for patients who are fighting hematologic malignancies.
 Additionally, she works with our radiation oncologists to care for patients undergoing radiation treatment.

 “I help guide patients throughout their cancer journey,” says Fechtner.
 “I assess patients for their nutritional needs and provide evidenced-based nutrition recommendations to help optimize their bodies’ ability to fight cancer and tolerate treatments.”